jacob-nguyen-goldenowl/ExTrip/README.md

 ​
 ### Github Repo

-You can pull the *[Extrip Git Repo](https://github.com/jacob-nguyen-goldenowl/ExTrip.git)* and go to project folder
+You can clone the *[Extrip Git Repo](https://github.com/jacob-nguyen-goldenowl/ExTrip.git)* and go to project folder

 ### CocoaPods